10 Trillion Microorganisms vs Your Toothbrush (Part I: Oral Hygiene)By Karen Sheffler

 Warning: You may want to finish eating, brush your teeth, floss, use mouthwash, and then come back…

 If it is early morning and you haven’t brushed your teeth yet, then scrape the gunk off your teeth with your fingernail.
 You may have found 10 billion microorganisms in that one cubic millimeter.

 There are 1 trillion to 10 trillion microorganisms in your mouth.

 Simply brushing your teeth can get rid of that nasty bacteria film in your mouth.
 It can also prevent “some of that schmutz” from getting into your lungs, reminds Shay.
 If you are having trace aspiration (saliva, food, and/or liquids getting into your lungs), try to make what gets into your lungs less nasty.
 You can prevent pneumonia.

-Pneumonia that is due to poor oral care is a major avoidable infection, per Shay.
+Pneumonia that is due to poor oral hygiene and poor oral care is a major avoidable infection, per Shay.

 Ross & Crumpler (2007) noted: